bruce-gong/simple-meanstack-app/README.md

 ## Usage
 1. Clone the repo.
 2. Install all the dependancies using `npm install`
+3. Connect mongoDB
-3. Use `npm start` to start the app.
+4. Use `npm start` to start the app.

 ## Features
 * Register and Login system with Passport authentication.